Things to do in Denia Spain

 Spend a day at the beach

-There are lots of long, sandy beaches to choose from in Denia, as well as rocky coves.
+Fancy a day at the beach?
+You’ll be spoilt for choice as there are lots of beautiful, long, sandy beaches in Denia, as well as rocky coves.
 You’ll find restaurants, shops, beach bars and watersports along the beaches and plenty of free parking.

 We spent a few hours on the lovely sandy beach at Playa Punta del Raset where there was a great inflatable park in the sea and a lovely beach bar.
 Other popular beaches include Playa Escollera Norte and Playa de les Marines.